Deploying Orbital

 In production, it’s common to read (and write) from a git repository, rather than a local file system.

-This allows the use of standard git workflows to promote changes to ‘production’.
+This allows the use of standard git workflows to promote changes to production.

-The schema server will periodically poll a git repository and branch, and pull in any changes as they’re detected
+Orbital will periodically poll a git repository and branch, and pull in any changes as they’re detected

 Using access tokens